 When is this used?

-Prosecutors may wish to invoke this new provision in cases where a transfer to superior court was mandatory (e.g., because the juvenile had a prior criminal conviction in adult court, or the juvenile is over age 16 and charged with a Class A-G felony), but the prosecutor believes that a resolution in juvenile court is more appropriate based on the nature of the prior conviction or pursuant to a negotiated plea to an offense lower than a Class G felony.
+Prosecutors may wish to invoke this new provision in cases where a transfer to superior court was mandatory (e.g., because the juvenile had a prior criminal conviction in adult court, or the juvenile is over age 16 and charged with a Class C or higher felony), but the prosecutor nevertheless believes that a resolution in juvenile court is more appropriate based on the nature of the prior conviction or pursuant to a negotiated plea to a lower level offense that would not trigger a mandatory transfer.
 See G.S.
 7B-1604(b).

 Conducting the Hearing

 The procedures for conducting transfer hearings are governed by G.S.
 7B-2203.
 At the hearing, the prosecutor and the juvenile may offer evidence and be heard, and the juvenile’s attorney may examine any court, probation, or other records which the court may consider in determining whether to transfer the case.
 See G.S.
 7B-2203(a).